asyncapi/generator/docs/template-context.md

 ```

 ## Template context
-The Generator passes to the render engine extra context, which you can access in templates:
+The generator passes extra context to the render engine, which you can access in templates:

 - **`originalAsyncAPI`** is a String of original AsyncAPI document that the user passed to the Generator.
 - **`asyncapi`** is a parsed AsyncAPI document with all additional functions and properties.
 You should use it to access document contents.